-Most dietary supplements have not been tested in a lab setting to see if they live up to the company claims.
-Since no clinical research was discovered on the ProstaStream company website it appears this may also be the case with this supplement too.
+Most dietary supplements have not been tested in a lab setting to see if they live up to the company's claims.
+Since no clinical research was discovered on the ProstaStream company website, it appears this may also be the case with this supplement too.

 However, this does not mean the supplement is a scam.
-While the supplement may lack clinical research, there is prostate research on many of the ingredients in Prosta Stream.
+While the supplement may lack clinical research, prostate research exists on many of the ingredients in Prosta Stream.

 ProstaStream contains 196% of the Daily Value for pyridoxine.
 Why?
 While this vitamin is well known to reduce homocysteine, whose elevation may play a role in heart disease, preliminary research also suggests vitamin B6 may improve survival in men who have early-stage prostate cancer.

-Selenium is an important mineral that helps with thyroid hormone production, DNA repair and helps us defend against oxidative stress (free radical damage).
+Selenium is an important mineral that helps with thyroid hormone production and DNA repair and helps us defend against oxidative stress (free radical damage).

 The ProstaStream supplement contains selenium gluconate, a chelated form, to boost the absorption of this mineral.
 The recommended daily intake of this mineral for adults is 55 micrograms a day, which is easily obtained from a healthy diet.
 Most Americans are probably not deficient.